Lupus590/CARPG_-_An_RPG_Engine/notes/equipment.md

 #item access and location
 Assessing items in a bag generally takes longer than those on your person, however bags can carry both more items and larger items.

+Equipment has stat requirements, not meeting the required stats reduces effectiveness and/or prevents special action with that equipment.

 #slots
 ##clothing, armour and jullery